 In 2004, Carlisle was one of 70 local authorities within the Department for Health's 'Spearhead Group'.
-This group identified local authorities who were in the bottom 20% in England across at least three of the five key health indicators (shown in the table opposite).
-Carlisle ranked in the bottom 20% of the first four of these.
-The Department for Health expected Spearhead areas to move towards reducing these health inequalities by 2010.
+This group identified local authorities who were in the bottom 20% in England for at least three of key health indicators.
+Carlisle was in the bottom 20% for four such measures.
+The Department for Health expected Spearhead areas to deliver improvement against these measures and reduce the health inequalities they revealed by 2010.

-Through our Healthy Communities Group, we have worked hard to deliver real health improvement in Carlisle.
-In 2009, we achieved World Health Organisation 'Healthy City' status in recognition of our approach to address the serious health challenges we face.
+Through our Healthy Communities Group, we have worked hard to deliver real health improvement across Carlisle.
+In 2009 the district was awarded World Health Organisation 'Healthy City' status in recognition of our approach to address the serious health challenges we face.
 We are also expecting to be one of the local authority areas that have moved out of Spearhead designation by the 2010 deadline.

-While this shows a successful journey for Carlisle as a whole, there are still health inequalities in Carlisle.
-A number of individual wards are still in the bottom 20% across three or more of the Spearhead indicators - they have been left behind as Carlisle as moved away from Spearhead designation.

-From 2011, we are aiming to improve public health across the district, specifically reducing the health inequalities we still have around the Spearhead definition.
+While this shows a successful journey for Carlisle as a whole, there are still significant health inequalities within the district.
+A number of individual wards are still in the bottom 20% across the Spearhead indicators (in essence they have been left behind as Carlisle as moved away from Spearhead designation).
+So we have chosen to maintain these Spearhead Indicators as our headline measures, partly to continue to drive improvement across the whole district but also to allow us to measure, and try and reduce the performance gaps between the best and worst districts.
+So, from 2011, we are aiming to improve public health across the district while at the same time specifically reducing the health inequalities we still have around the Spearhead definition.